Optimum HDTV viewing distance: Visual angle

 The optimum viewing distance is affected by the horizontal angle of the camera capturing the image.
-One concept of an ideal optimal viewing distance places the viewer where the horizontal angle subtended by the screen is the same as the horizontal angle captured by the camera.
+One concept of an ideal viewing distance places the viewer where the horizontal angle subtended by the screen is the same as the horizontal angle captured by the camera.
 If this is the case, the angular relationships perceived by the viewer would be identical to those recorded by the camera.
 A mismatch in this regard is traditionally disregarded, but some rotating motions can make these distortions very noticeable as a pincushion effect.
 This is likely in 3D video games, so gamers are likely to adopt close viewing positions matched to a game's fixed field of view.

-If the camera's angle were always the same, an optimal viewing distance could be easily calculated.
+If the camera's angle were always the same, an ideal viewing distance could be easily calculated.
 However, the camera's horizontal angle varies as the focal length of its lens changes.
 If the camera's sensor has fixed dimensions, a shorter focal length (wide angle) lens captures a wider angle of view, requiring the viewer to sit closer to the screen.
 Conversely, a longer focal length (telephoto) lens captures a narrower angle of view, demanding a more distant viewer position.

 Such opposing viewing distances would not only be impractical, but would negate the very purposes of telephoto shots (for example, to see a distant object in more detail, or minimize distortion in facial images) and wide-angle shots (causing the viewer to sit too close to the screen, where undesirable image artifacts would be visible).

 One compromise assumes the lens is "standard" (a 50 mm focal length, for a standard 35 mm format).
 A "standard" lens preserves the same spatial relationships perceived by a spectator at the camera location.
 For a "standard" lens image, viewing distance should be equal to the diagonal length of the screen.

 It has been demonstrated that viewing a display that occupies a greater visual angle (also referred to as field of view) increases the feeling of presence.
 More importantly, the wider the visual angle (up to a plateau at approximately 80 degrees), the greater the feeling of presence.